Updated May 15, 2023

 - Development of individual modules can be done while the integration testing bottom-up approach is being used, as the coupling and integration testing is done after the bottom level modules are tested first.

 - If some error exists/arises, it can be fixed at the same time and at the same level.
 The error identification and correction are much easier than other approaches.

-- Time required for error identification and error correction is much less as compared with other approaches.
+- The time required for error identification and error correction is much less as compared with other approaches.

 - Errors can be solved at the same instance, bottom level or at the top level.

 - Time taken for the whole process is more; the process of testing does not finish till all the modules of both the top and the bottom level are included and tested.

 - Drivers are necessary to call the high-level modules.

-- If the software system contains, more and more small, but complex modules, it may take more time for completion of the software testing process.
+- If the software system contains more and more small but complex modules, it may take more time for the completion of the software testing process.

 3. Top-Down Approach